-17. FAIR VALUE MEASUREMENT
+18. FAIR VALUE MEASUREMENT

-On January 1, 2008, the Company adopted new guidance for its financial assets and liabilities recognized at fair value on a recurring basis (at least annually).
-The guidance defines fair value as the price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-The guidance also describes three levels of inputs that may be used to measure fair value:
+The Company recognizes its financial assets and liabilities at fair value on a recurring basis (at least annually).
+Fair value is defined as the price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+Three levels of inputs that may be used to measure fair value are as follows:

-Level 1: Inputs are based upon unadjusted quoted prices for identical instruments traded in active markets.

-Level 2: Inputs are based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

-Level 3: Inputs are generally unobservable and typically reflect management's estimates of assumptions that market participants would use in pricing the asset or liability.
+- Level 1: Inputs are based upon unadjusted quoted prices for identical instruments traded in active markets. - Level 2: Inputs are based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3: Inputs are generally unobservable and typically reflect management's estimates of assumptions that market participants would use in pricing the asset or liability.
 The fair values are therefore determined using model-based techniques that include option pricing models, discounted cash flow models, and similar techniques.

-The following table presents the input level used to determine the fair values of the Company's financial instruments measured at fair value on a recurring basis for the years ended December 31, 2009 and 2010:
+The following table presents the input level used to determine the fair values of the Company's financial instruments measured at fair value on a recurring basis as of December 31, 2010 and 2011:

-Fair Value as of Decer nber 31,
+Fair Value as of Dece mber 31,

-Level 2009 2010
+Level 2010 2011

 Liabilities:

-Interest rate swap instruments 2 \$ 1,933,535 \$ 3,632,238
+Interest rate swap instruments 2 \$ 3,632,238 \$ 6,711,961

+Contingent consideration 3 1,082,464 2,734,464

-Total liabilities \$ 1,933,535 \$ 3,632,238
+Total liabilities \$ 4,714,702 \$ 9,446,425